-UPS Drivers Say ‘Brutal’ Heat Is Endangering Their Lives
+UPS drivers say ‘brutal’ heat is endangering their lives

 Last month, U.S. Rep. Tony Cárdenas, D-Calif., introduced a bill that would require the Postal Service to install air conditioning in all of its vehicles.
 The measure is named after a 63-year-old driver for the service, Peggy Frank, who, on a 117-degree day in 2018, was found unresponsive in her mail truck in the San Fernando Valley, about 25 miles northwest of downtown Los Angeles.

 Currently, 34% of its vehicles have air conditioning and an additional 66% have fans, the Postal Service said, adding that any vehicles purchased after 2003 were equipped with air conditioning.
-“Our carriers deliver the mail throughout the year during varying temperatures and climatic conditions,” the Postal Service said in a statement.
-“This includes during the summer months when the temperatures rise throughout the country.”

-The Postal Service reminds carriers to stay hydrated, wear hats and get in the shade whenever possible, it said, and noted that it started a heat illness prevention program to provide mail carriers with training and “resources needed to do their jobs safely.”

-UPS has also trained employees to “work safely throughout the year,” it said, and added it has sent reminders during the day to “stay hydrated and to take their rest breaks.”

 Gubell, the Long Island worker, said he felt fortunate that on the day he felt ill, he had managed to call his parents.